oeo/xdomls/readme.md

 ---

 #### @todo:
-- [ ] cookie fallbacks
+- [ ] cookie fallback
-- [ ] hash location parsing fallback for devices without `postMessage`
+- [ ] hash location parsing fallback for devices not supporting `postMessage` coms
-- [ ] option to automatically sync to iframe when localStorage is changed on the parent
+- [ ] option to automatically sync to iframe when localStorage is changed on the parent (watch window.top localStorage object)
-- [ ] remove dependancy on lodash, reduce size
+- [ ] remove lodash